noyanbaykal/UIChanges/README.md

 This addon does not track AH prices and give smart suggestions.
 It blindly looks at the ratio of buyout / bid and warns you if the ratio is too high.
 If the ratio is >= 8, it displays a red warning sign.
 A yellow warning sign is displayed for when the ratio is 2 >= x < 8.
 False positives are very much possible.
 This feature is just to give you a heads up in case you are about to accidentally buyout a scam entry (for example, 40s bid and 311g buyout).

+Also provides a simple calculator that takes in a price and a number to multiply it with, to calculate the stack buyout price from a single buyout price.

 **Attack Failure Reminder**